Brian Doherty (drummer): Memoirs and podcasts

-Brian Doherty has been writing his memoirs, working on his book on and off since 2011, tentatively titled Memoirs Of A Rock Drummer.
+Brian Doherty has been writing his memoirs, working on his book on and off since 2011, tentatively titled Memoirs of a Rock Drummer.
 He wrote an outline and a first draft, and posted it online, but he stopped working on it for a while.
-He picked it up again recently, and is still writing it.
+He picked it up again, and is still writing it.

 Jordan Cooper and Dave Fox, hosts of a podcast about They Might Be Giants called Don't Let's Start, approached Doherty for an interview, and he agreed.
 They came to his house in June 2019, and a tentative contents page for his memoirs in progress formed the basis of their conversation.
 Cooper and Fox conducted more interviews with Doherty after the fact, and his episodes were released in February 2020.

 In January 2020, Greg Simpson, host of another podcast about They Might Be Giants called This Might Be A Podcast, also approached Doherty for an interview.
-Each episode is centered around one particular song in They Might Be Giants' catalogue; Doherty first appeared on the episode for the Factory Showroom song "The Bells Are Ringing", released in February 2020, and he appeared with Tony Maimone on the episode for "AKA Driver", which they co-wrote with Flansburgh and Linnell, released in August 2021.
+Doherty first appeared on the episode for the Factory Showroom song "The Bells Are Ringing", released in February 2020, and he appeared with Tony Maimone on the episode for "AKA Driver", released in August 2021.

 During the COVID-19 pandemic, Doherty started his own podcast called Friends and Music with Brian Doherty in July 2020, which is very casual in nature.
 Through this podcast, he has interviewed his former bandmates and fellow musicians such as Tony Maimone, Steve Sabet, Freedy Johnston, Graham Maby, and Eric Schermerhorn.
 Doherty also got the opportunity to interview Stephan Galfas, who worked for Warner Bros. and produced a band called The Good Rats, and which Doherty felt deserved more recognition as the Good Rats had inspired more well-known heavy metal bands such as Twisted Sister and Ratt.

-In January 2024, Doherty appeared on Working Drummer, thanks to a fan who recommended him to the host of that podcast a long time before it was recorded.
+In January 2024, Doherty appeared on Working Drummer; a fan recommended him to the host of that podcast a long time before it was recorded.